Foreign Influence Risk Index (FIRI)

 Client: Deloitte

-In Collaboration with: Chief Technology Officer, Data Science Team, Dev Team, Deloitte Team
+Team: Chief Technology Officer, Data Science Team, Development Team, Deloitte Team

 Acknowledgments